xvmdvx/FENNECv1/FENNEC-main 31/README.md

 - Edit `environments/db/db_launcher.js` to provide your Coda API token.
 Generate a new token in Coda and replace the value after `Bearer` if searches return "No results".
+- CODA Search now logs the query and API status in the console.
+Look for `[Copilot] CODA search` messages to confirm access.

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of bug fixes.
 ## Known limitations